EpicWink/sfini/CONTRIBUTING.md

   job recieve
 - Generate a random valid role ARN when not provided and the state-machine has no AWS Lambda activities for its tasks
+- Use state-variable objects which store input and output task data: this will require a local graph to be generated to determine input and output paths